 “Nodding Out” is a common term for heroin or opioid-induced state that causes overdose-related deaths more often than any other drug euphoria or high.
 However, there are many dangers of “nodding out” on heroin and opiates.

 When heroin enters the brain, users feel a strong euphoria, or “rush”.
 However, this is inevitably followed by a period when the person experiences a trans-like state that shifts between being drowsy and wide awake for many hours.
 It is referred to as “nodding out.”

-“Nodding Out” is not a exactly medical term.
-It can be comparable to a student that is bored in class who is trying keep his head up and stay awake — his head will “nod” and drop as he gets more and more sleepy, and then his head will inevitably jerk awake… Until it doesn’t.
+“Nodding Out” is not an exact medical term.
+It can be comparable to a student that is bored in class who is trying to keep his head up and stay awake — his head will “nod” and drop as he gets more and more sleepy, and then his head will inevitably jerk awake… Until it doesn’t.

 More Dangers of “Nodding Out” on Heroin and Opiates

-Despite law enforcement efforts to fight the opiate epidemic, deaths from heroin overdoses reached an all-time high in 2015, according to Centers for Disease Control and Prevention.
-Heroin and Opioid related overdoses continue to be the leading cause of unintentional death for Americans, rising 17% from 2014 to 2015.
+Despite law enforcement efforts to fight the opiate epidemic, deaths from heroin overdoses reached an all-time high in 2015, according to the Centers for Disease Control and Prevention.
+Heroin and Opioid-related overdoses continue to be the leading cause of unintentional death for Americans, rising 17% from 2014 to 2015.

 Last year, 77,055 people died from drug overdoses — 1.5times greater than the number killed in car crashes.
 Opioids are involved in 82% of all drug overdose deaths.
 Each year, Drug and alcohol addiction treatment centers are seeing a record number attempting to recover from heroin and other opioid-related addictions.